dborgis/mdft-dev_general/README.md

     - `1` if the solvent is pure
 * `mole_fractions` Mole fraction of each solvent species.
 Sum of mole fractions of all solvent species is 1.
     - `1.0` if the solvent is pure
+* `verbose`
+    - `T` for lots of information printed to terminal.
+Advised, e.g., for debugging purpose
+    - `F` for production runs

 ### solute.in